Engineering

 - Robotics Club

-Careers that often interest Engineering majors include:
+Careers that often interest Engineering majors, and fields our graduates work in, include:

 - Biochemical or Biomedical Engineers